 When Dave Taylor posted today, “to be unPC is “critical” to our “healthy democracy,” I wondered about the words PC (or politically correct) and healthy democracy.
 Consider these words less from common usage, but from a brain based perspective, and you’d likely redefine these two.
 By the way Dave, sincere thanks for raising keen topics […]

 Ever wonder why boredom strikes when people talk at you?
 Wasting time at meetings or lectures?
 You’ll be interested in research from the National Training Laboratories in Bethel, Maine – and quoted in Geoff Petty’s Teaching Today shows that people retain far more when they when actively involved.
-Lectures are the best way to get [...]
+Ask the lecturer in this video and […]

 Rejuvenated secondary schools stoke life, zap brainpower, and replace mental myths with brain facts that reboot learning success.
 Secondary and higher education renewal, at least change for higher motivation and achievement though, takes faculty, parents and learners.
 Reconfiguration starts when a learning community identifies myths and seeks to live realities at the peak.
 How so? […]